adtork/Jeremy-Azure-lab/VWAN-InternetAccess-Spoke-PaloAlto/readme.md

 - Select Load Named Configuration Snapshot.
 Select the firewall XML you previously uploaded.
 - Select Commit (top right) and then commit the configuration

 ##From the VM in Spoke2, curl ipconfig.io.
-The output should be the public IP of the CSR
+The output should be the public IP of the FW.
 <pre lang="...">
 az network public-ip show --resource-group $RG -n PAN-Outside-PublicIP --query "{address: ipAddress}"
 </pre>